Childhood panic attacks aren't logical unless they happen to you.

 My anxiety disorder has been the bane of my existence for as long as I can remember.
 Ever since I was a young girl, I felt like my life consisted of a multitude of mentally exhausting roller coaster rides.
 All of which are developed by entirely made up scenarios, which I am never fully prepared for until I’m already halfway through the upside-down loop-de-loop.
 But by then, it’s usually too late to buckle up and enjoy the ride.
-Childhood panic attacks are not fun.
+Shopping mall childhood panic attacks are not fun.

 Growing up I tried many techniques, both self-taught and professionally guided, to pull myself out of these childhood panic attacks as soon I began to feel them.
 Unfortunately, for me, nothing ever proved to be a reliable, bullet-proof method to halting them attacks in their tracks!

 “Stomach knots would appear first.
 Then I would start to feel tense and uncomfortable.”